jakev220/cse15l-lab-reports/lab_report_3.md

 Sources used:
 * ChatGPT: I used ChatGPT to get a simple explanation of this command option.
+- ChatGPT Prompts

+     - "Can you give me some more options and tell me how they are used?" (referring to the previous question)

+            ```
+           -user: This option is used to search for files owned by a specific user.
+For example, to find all files
+           in the current directory owned by the user "john", you can use the command:

+           find . -user john
+            ```

 * [Linux Manual Page](https://man7.org/linux/man-pages/man1/find.1.html): I used the Linux manual to get an official definition of the `-user` command option.
 * [Alphr](https://www.alphr.com/check-who-owns-a-file-linux/): I used Alphr to learn how to find the owner of a file or directory using the `ls -l` command.